Anime: Japan’s Unique Animation Art Form

 Emerging Media

 Anime and manga have been steadily rising here in the Western world for at least the last 20 years.
-With the west becoming more interested in Eastern media, thanks to artist like Hayao Miyazaki, there’s a greater urge to search for more forms of media.
+With the West becoming more interested in Eastern media, thanks to artists like Hayao Miyazaki, there’s a greater urge to search for more forms of media.
 Within this search the debate of manga versus webtoons emerges, webtoons being a digital comic originating in South Korea that’s read on smartphones.

 Manga